 How to file a price protection claim

-When filing a claim, you’ll need to have a few things handy:
+When filing a claim, you’ll need the following items:

-- Receipt showing when the item was purchased using the eligible credit card.
+- Itemized receipt showing that the item was purchased using the eligible credit card.

 - A copy of the credit card billing statement showing the purchased item.

 Use the following contact information to file a claim with your credit card issuer:

 - Amalgamated Bank of Chicago: Call 1-800-627-8372, or visit mycardbenefits.com.

 - Chase: Call 1-877-631-0920, or visit eclaimsline.com.